Audi TT coupe - Engines, drive & performance

 Both versions have plenty of grip, but the quattro model is the one to go for if you're worried about harsh winter weather or simply want excellent traction all year round.

-The sporty TTS model is quicker still, doing 0-62mph in 4.5 seconds and topping out at 155mph.
-This smart acceleration is accompanied by a pleasingly raspy noise from the exhaust, while both gearboxes are smooth and a pleasure to use, so which one you pick really comes down to personal preference.
+The sporty TTS model is quicker still, sprinting from 0-62mph in 4.5 seconds and topping out at a limited 155mph.
+This smart acceleration is accompanied by a pleasingly raspy noise from the exhaust, while its S tronic dual-clutch automatic gearbox is smooth and a pleasure to use.
+A manual was offered in the past but few customers chose it, which may explain why Audi no longer offers it in the UK.